timgates42/bulbea/docs/blog/data-data-everywhere.rst

 	2004-08-23  110.750003  113.479998  109.049999  109.399998  18256100.0       54.754754
 	...

-Data is accessed through the :py:mod:`Quandl <quandl>` API stored remotely at sources in the form of CSV (Comma-Seperated Values) files.
+Data is accessed through the :py:mod:`Quandl <quandl>` API stored remotely at sources in the form of CSV (Comma-Separated Values) files.
 Information retrieved from such a CSV file is then wrapped around a :py:class:`pandas.DataFrame <pandas.DataFrame>` object.

-Comma, Seperated, Value?
+Comma, Separated, Value?
 ------------------------

 CSV files store tabular data in simple plain text (well, fits the need).
-Each row containing values associated to each attribute of a table are stored in a single line, where each value is seperated by a delimiter, you guessed it right, a comma.
+Each row containing values associated to each attribute of a table are stored in a single line, where each value is separated by a delimiter, you guessed it right, a comma.
 For instance, a data set containing the weight (in kilograms) and height (in inches) of members of my family would look something like the following:

 .. code:: raw